itsgg/itsgg.github.io/_posts/2025-01-05-linkedin-ascii.md

 date: 2025-01-05 19:16 +0530
 ---

-LinkedIn doesn’t support rich-text formatting, but that doesn’t mean your posts need to look dull.
+LinkedIn doesn't support rich-text formatting, but that doesn't mean your posts need to look dull.
 With simple ASCII characters, emojis, and creative spacing, you can make your posts visually engaging, professional, and easy to read.
-Here’s how:
+Here's how:

-## Use Headers and Dividers
+## 1. Use Headers and Dividers

 Headers and dividers help structure your content and make it easier to follow.
 Use characters like =, -, or * to break sections.